High-dimensional scaling limits of piecewise deterministic sampling algorithms: The convergence of the Bouncy Particle Sampler

 and

 for a continuous bounded function $g$.

-Finally, we introduce strong majorization property which is important to prove tightness of the sequence of processes.
-For two increasing processes $X=(X_t)_{t\ge 0}, Y=(Y_t)_{t\ge 0}$, $X$ \emph{strongly majorizes} $Y$ if $X-Y=(X_t-Y_t)_{t\ge 0}$ is an increasing process; see \cite[Definition VI.3.34]{JS}.
-We denote $Y\prec X$ if $X$ strongly majorizes $Y$.
+Finally, we introduce strong majorisation property which is important to prove tightness of the sequence of processes.
+For two increasing processes $X=(X_t)_{t\ge 0}, Y=(Y_t)_{t\ge 0}$, $X$ \emph{strongly majorises} $Y$ if $X-Y=(X_t-Y_t)_{t\ge 0}$ is an increasing process, that is, almost all paths of $X_t(\omega)-Y_t(\omega)$ is increasing; see \cite[Definition VI.3.34]{JS}.
+We denote $Y\prec X$ if $X$ strongly majorises $Y$.